NEST: Network- and Memory-Aware Device Placement For Distributed Deep Learning

 These profiled graphs and system characterizations define the DP \textbf{search space}.
 Each state represents a partial assignment of layers, devices, and parallelization strategies, while each DP transition is a feasible extension respecting memory and network constraints.
 By reasoning over this structured search space, \nest systematically explores thousands of hybrid placements without explicit enumeration, balancing compute distribution, communication locality, and memory feasibility within a unified optimization framework.

-\niparagraph{Local vs. Global Parallelism in the DP.} \nest separates subgraph (local) and graph-global strategies within its DP formulation.
+\niparagraph{Local vs. Global Parallelism in the DP.} \nest separates \subgraph (local) and \graphglobal strategies within its DP formulation.
 Local strategies, such as tensor and expert parallelism, modify how a layer’s internal computation and parameters are distributed across accelerators.
 Their effects are captured during profiling and influence the per-stage latency term $\text{load}(\cdot)$.
-In contrast, graph-global strategies, such as data, pipeline, and ZeRO parallelism, reshape the boundaries between layers or stages and are explicitly explored by the DP during partitioning and placement.
-This separation allows \nest to maintain a tractable state space while still enabling hybrid configurations (e.g., tensor + pipeline + data parallelism) to be composed systematically.
-Subgraph strategies incorporate network awareness by modeling collective communication at multiple locality levels, such as intra-node, inter-node, and inter-rack, allowing the DP to reason about how local communication costs vary with physical placement and topology.
+In contrast, \graphglobal strategies, such as data, pipeline, and ZeRO parallelism, reshape the boundaries between layers or stages and are explicitly explored by the DP during partitioning and placement.
+This separation allows \nest to maintain a tractable state space while still enabling hybrid configurations (e.g., tensor + pipeline + data parallelism) to be composed systematically. \subgraph strategies incorporate network awareness by modeling collective communication at multiple locality levels, such as intra-node, inter-node, and inter-rack, allowing the DP to reason about how local communication costs vary with physical placement and topology.